 My first computer was an IBM 286 copy in around 1987.
 I didn’t really know what to do with it, I just knew you “should have one” and I was late in getting one.
 But then I got a dot matrix printer and I started writing reports, minutes and speeches (!) for my optometric political career, so I found a use for them!
 It was only when I could see MY words in print that I really got interested.
 Funny that.

 But why own one?
-You could, according to the ad, use it to help your children do schoolwork, organize household finances or recipes, or ‘chart your biorhythms.’
-But the ad proclaimed that ‘the biggest benefit — no matter how you use Apple II — is that you and your family increase familiarity with the computer itself.’
+According to the ads, you could use it to help your children do schoolwork, organize household finances or recipes, or ‘chart your biorhythms.’
+But the ad proclaimed that ‘the biggest benefit is that you and your family increase familiarity with the computer itself.’
 The computer-enhanced future was here, and you needed to be part of it.
+True, that was.

-And I remember backing up: Floppy disk after 3.5inch floppy disk inserted.
+And I remember backing up: Floppy disk after 3.5inch floppy disk.
+Insert.
 Wait.
 Insert next floppy disk.
 Wait . . .

 Then in 1993 came my first cellphone – with extendable aerial:

 Here’s the humbling part: Remember how we said “No need for a home computer?” and “I don’t need a cellphone?”
 (Yes we did).
 Now think about virtual reality, self-driving cars and the internet of things; and this time . . be humble.
 They’re coming ready or not, so get your shit together.